binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 #### Remove NIS

 If Network Information Service (NIS) or the replacement NIS+ is installed, ideally you will want to remove it.
 If you needed centralised authentication for multiple machines, you could set-up an LDAP server and configure PAM on your machines in order to contact the LDAP server for user authentication.
+If you are in the cloud, you could look at using the platforms directly service, such as [AWS Directory Service](https://aws.amazon.com/directoryservice/).
 We may have no need for distributed authentication on our web server at this stage.

 Check to see if NIS is installed by running the following command: